PereViader/ManualDi/README.md

 ### Method

-When the instance of the type is resolved, it will be created using the delegate provided.
-The delegate provides the container as a parameter, enabling it Resolve any other dependency from it.
+The instance is created using the delegate provided.
+The container is provided as a parameter thus allowing it to Resolve required dependencies.

-Note: Given this is the most common use case, the container optimizes for this use case in terms of GC

 ```csharp
 b.Bind<T>().FromMethod(c => new T(c.Resolve<SomeService>()))